cuga-rajal/chat_speak/README.md

 You should begin to hear the computer speak each line of local chat from other avatars.

-The file "Chatter.app.zip" is an app wrapper for the program.
-It can be double-clicked to run.
+The file "Chatter.app.zip" in the repository is a ZIP archive of an app wrapper for the program.
+Just unzip and double-click to start.

 It was created using Platypus, https://www.sveinbjorn.org/platypus

-The script filters out some system messages.
+The script filters out some system messages that appear in local chat.
 It only supports English at this time.

 This is a work in progress.
 Please notify me of bugs or feature requests.